Home Page

 ZoneAlarm

 Keep up to date with Windows updates and patches Care this process can take a long time (several hours) for non Broadband users.
 Windows XP users may find that this procedure is already set up and automated.
 Click on Start , Programs, Windows Updates.
 There are reported security loopholes with Microsoft Media Player versions 8 and lower.
-Update to version 10 here.
+Ensure you keep up to date by running Microsoft updates.
 Similarly with Adobe Acrobat.
-Update to version 7 here.
-But beware, on older machines it may run VERY slowly
+Update to the latest version here.

 Care2

 An alternative is to use mail offered by your ISP.
 Many of these offer virus screening and spam blocking.
-Examples are Btopenword, Globalnet, Ntlworld and AOL
+Examples are Btopenword, Globalnet, and Virgin

 Please note there are many other products available, both free and for purchase.
 These are not recommendations but purely suggestions of products and websites you may care to try.